 Your ship's filesystem being "mounted" means that its filesystem can be interacted with through Unix.
 This makes things much easier for you.

 The Arvo filesystem isn't mounted to Unix by default.
 Switch to the Dojo prompt and run:

 This should produce:

 |mount % will cause a

 home/ directory to appear inside your pier folder in Unix (the "pier" is our shorthand for the directory whose name corresponds to your Azimuth point).
-Changes to these files are automatically synced into your ship.
+Changes to these files can be committed to your pier by running

 Shutting Down and Restarting